Limit theory of discrete mathematics problems: Alpern's Caching Game

-\begin{Conjecture} For any $n$ and $h$, there always exists an optimal hiding strategy which is a probability distribution on the following strategies, denoted by pairs $(y_1, y_2)$.
+\begin{Def} A \emph{basic strategy} denoted by a pair $(y_1, y_2)$ means the following.
 The searcher chooses two holes, maybe the same hole twice, uniformly randomly out of the ${n+1 \choose 2}$ choices.
 If he chooses two different holes $x_1 \neq x_2$, then he caches the two nuts to $(x_1, y_1)$ and $(x_2, y_2)$, or $(x_1, y_2)$ and $(x_2, y_1)$, with the same probabilities.
-If he chooses the same hole $x$, then he caches the nuts to $(x, y_1)$ and $(x, 1)$, or $(x, y_2)$ and $(x, 1)$, randomly.\footnote{The strategy $(1, 0)$ can be replaced by the strategy of caching both nuts in the same random hole in depth 1.} \end{Conjecture}
+If he chooses the same hole $x$, then he caches the nuts to $(x, y_1)$ and $(x, 1)$, or $(x, y_2)$ and $(x, 1)$, randomly.\footnote{The strategy $(1, 0)$ can be replaced by the strategy of caching both nuts in the same random hole in depth 1.} \end{Def}

-This conjecture does not seem to be very difficult to prove.
-It would also be interesting whether we can say anything like that for other $k$ and $j$.
+\begin{Conjecture} For any $n$ and $h$, there always exists an optimal hiding strategy which is a mixture of basic strategies. \end{Conjecture}

 In the light of this conjecture, we can use the solution of the double limit game (Theorem~\ref{limitsolution}) for the original game as follows.

 \begin{Theorem} If the hider uses the strategy $(y_1, y_2)$ for a uniform random pair satisfying $y_1 \ge 0$, $y_2 \ge 0$, $y_1 + y_2 \le 1$, then the searcher wins with probability at most $\frac{2h^2}{n(n+1)}$.
 If $h \in \Z^+$ and $h \le \frac{n + 1}{2}$, then the bound is sharp, namely, the value of the game is $\frac{2h^2}{n(n+1)}$. \end{Theorem}